CS50Spring2023/nuggets2-team9-plankton/README.md

 Game over message doesn't include info about quit players and only gives the scores of players present when the game ends.

 ## Limitations
 Our code begins to lag and run slowly with large numbers of bots and despit our efforts to increase the efficiency of visibility and sending messages only when necessary, large numbers of bots begin to slow down the program.

-If we had more than 2 people writing code we would have had enough time to be more thorough in handling larger games without slowing down and could have tested out more potential fixes.
+If we had more time / more people writing code we would have tried to be more thorough in handling larger games without slowing down and could have tested out more potential fixes.

 ## Subdirectories